SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/TroyArcGaea.md

-# Troy "Sir Aegis" Talona | Gaea Saga Journey
+# Troy "Sir Aegis" Talona | Gaea Arc Journey
 <sub> **_I'm the divine protector.
 The invincible genius.
 I know all._** <sub>
 ## Structure
 **Starting State**: The leader of the Elemental Research Initiative, slowly gaining more and more power.